losedavidpb/CitySearchProblem/README.md

 - Branch and bound graph search (BBS)
 - Branch and bound with subestimation graph search (BBES)

-## Comparison of expanded nodes between BBS and BBES
+## Comparison of visited and expanded nodes between BBS and BBES

 In this comparative table you can see the number of expanded nodes obtained using the BBS and BBES techniques.
 Therefore, we can say that the paths chosen by both search algorithms are the same, except that the number of expanded